Baree, Queensland: Geography

 The Burnett Highway runs along the south-eastern boundary.

+The land use aroud the north-south corridor (Razorback Road / Creek Street / Old Baree Road) is predominantly rural residential.
+The east of the locality is used for grazing on native vegetation, while the west of the locality is undeveloped. land.

 History

 The name Baree is thought to be an Aboriginal word meaning either crooked (winding) creek or timber.

-Calliungal North State School opened in April 1904, closing in 1929.
+Calliungal North State School (also known unofficially as North Culliungal State School and Baree State School) opened in April 1904, closing in 1929.
 In 1933 it reopened, closing finally in 1971.
+It was at 3-5 Calliungal Road (23.6130°S 150.39134°E).

 Baree Post Office opened by 1917 (a receiving office had been open from around 1901) and closed in 1975.

+The Dawson Valley railway line from Kabra to Mount Morgan was officially opened on Friday 2 December 1898, with two railway stations in Baree: